 Taste is a feeling of a possible harmony, not a regulative idea.
 Judgment guides taste rather than laying down normativity.
 When I make a judgment of taste about a beautiful object, it's not a legislative judgment that lays down the law, but rather, for Lyotard, Kant is telling us that taste is governed by a lawfulness without law, where the harmony of the faculties presents me with possibilities of judgment.
 Reflection finds a home for concepts that are not regulated by reason.
 If I were to say I could prove the communicability of taste, I would be wrong.
 Aesthetic judgments are not provable through a determinate form of logic.
 Reflection's logic is domiciliation and anamnesis of cognizing objects.

 Kant finds a home for reflection in free play itself.
+Something akin to the random splashes of paint in a Pollock painting.
 To reflect is to discover, to search for, to quicken the senses, to think without total dependence on a totalizing logic.
 To reflect gives art muscle.
 Reflection is the postmodern way of thinking itself out of Kant's hegemonic concept.